Yutani140x/saturnix-camera/README.md

 > **Read first:** the [Assembly Manual (PDF)](./SATURNIX_Assembly_Manual.pdf) contains safety notices for **resin printing** and **lithium battery handling**.
 Don't skip them.
 You build and operate this device at your own risk.

+---

 ### Quick Build Overview

 > Open **[`SATURNIX_Assembly_Manual`](./SATURNIX_Assembly_Manual.pdf)** and keep it nearby while building the camera.

 **1. Order the parts** — See the full BOM in Manual §02.
 Some electronics may take time to ship, so it is best to order the components first and print the parts while you wait.

 > [!IMPORTANT]
 > Make sure to order the correct UPS module: **[Waveshare UPS HAT (C)](https://www.waveshare.com/product/ups-hat-c.htm)**.
 > The case, wiring, battery monitoring, and shutdown behavior are designed around this specific board.

-**2. Print the shell** — 3D-printable files are located in the `/hardware` folder.
+**2. Print the shell** — 3D-printable files are located in the `/hardware` folder:

-The `/hardware` folder includes:

-- `saturnix-camera-buttons.zip`
-  Keycap files for the mechanical camera buttons.
+- `saturnix-camera-buttons.zip` — keycap files for the mechanical camera buttons.
 Includes both STL and STEP files.

-- `saturnix-camera-print-files-plain.zip`
-  Main camera body files without logos or text markings.
+- `saturnix-camera-print-files-plain.zip` — main camera body files without logos or text markings.
 Includes both STL and STEP files.

-- `saturnix-camera-print-files-with-logo.zip`
-  Main camera body files with SATURNIX logos and text markings.
+- `saturnix-camera-print-files-with-logo.zip` — main camera body files with SATURNIX logos and text markings.
 Includes both STL and STEP files.

 The main structural parts are designed for resin/MSLA printing.
 ABS-like resin is required for better strength and durability.
 A reference print profile for the Anycubic Photon P1 is included in Manual §03.

 **3. Wire the electronics** — See the master GPIO pinout and per-module wiring diagrams in Manual §04.
 Note: the UPS HAT factory GPIO header and onboard switch are removed.
 The HAT is hard-wired because it does not fit inside the shell otherwise.
 See Manual §06 for details.

 **4. Flash and install the software** — Follow Manual §05, or use the condensed setup below: